310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 <th>(I can’t act like we’re buddies who know how each other feels after all that…)</th>
 {% endbubble %}

-{% bubble Kanata %}
+{% bubble Kanata serious %}
 ………

-…i am going to turn on the heater for a while. okinawa is usually warm, but it still gets chilly in the evening.
+…i am going to turn on the Heater for a while. okinawa is usually warm, but it still gets chilly in the Evening.
 {% endbubble %}

 {% bubble Chiaki %}
 That would be nice, thank you.
 You've become very considerate, Kanata.
 {% endbubble %}

-{% bubble Kanata %}
+{% bubble Kanata v2 %}
-that’s because someone else here is being pretty thick-headed.
+that is because someone else here is being pretty Thick-headed.
 {% endbubble %}

 {% bubble Chiaki %}
 ………
 {% endbubble %}

-{% bubble Kanata %}
+{% bubble Kanata sigh %}
-but… it feels wrong to criticize only chiaki. it was just a matter of bad timing… i’m sure everything was.
+but… it feels Wrong to criticize only chiaki. it was just a matter of bad timing… i am sure everything was.
 {% endbubble %}

-{% bubble Shinobu %}
+{% bubble Shinobu v2 %}
 C-Counting the bad things one by one will only make you feel worse.
 When you’re feeling down, you should look for the good!

 That’s what I always do!